I get commissions for purchases made through links in this post.

 It's the official language of the web.
 What more is there to say?
 It's an absolute must to learn it.

-Even though this isn't a language per-se, it's one of the libraries I'm focusing on for a JS MVC framework.
+Even though this isn't one of the big three (Angular, React, or Vue), it's one of the libraries I'm focusing on for a JS MVC framework.

 I mentioned before that I wasn't interested in Angular because it was such a moving target and while not many people have heard of Aurelia, I feel it's a great library for developing client-side MVC applications a little easier in the long run.